tylernford/cocina_build/content/_index.md

   when: Saturday the 5th
   time: 10:00a – 3:00p
   description: Join the festivities!
-catering: |-
-  Bring authentic Tex-Mex cuisine bursting with flavor to any corporate, wedding or private event by selecting Cocina 214 as your catering preference.
+catering: Bring authentic Tex-Mex cuisine bursting with flavor to any corporate, wedding or private event by selecting Cocina 214 as your catering preference.
 Whether the event is small or large, Cocina 214 offers a wide variety of dishes that caters to all types of palates.
 Cocina 214 catering combines the experience of freshly made food with dedicated high-quality service to make a perfect eating experience at any event.
 Make your event buzz with excitement over the authentic and deliciousness Tex-Mex food provided by Cocina 214 catering service.

-  What what hey
 private_dining: With a stylish and approachable family-friendly environment, Cocina 214 is a vibrant spot perfect for brunch, lunch or dinner.
 A lively bar, contemporary dining room and relaxing patio offer the right atmosphere for any mood.
 Cocina 214’s